 William & Mary Women’s Mentoring program, or WM2, connects student protégés with faculty, staff and graduate student mentors to support the flourishing of women on campus and beyond.

 WM2 is a grass-roots initiative which supports mentoring relationships between women at William & Mary.
-Potential mentors and protégés are matched by our matching committee based on their interests and experience.
+Potential mentors and protégés are paired by our matching committee based on their interests and experience.
 Our matching committee proposes a protégé for each mentor; that suggestion can be accepted or declined by the mentor.
-In the Fall, we bring together mentors and proteges to met, set program expectations, and begin building their mentoring relationship.
+After matching, a social gathering allows mentors and proteges to begin building their mentoring relationship.